 4. Is there a cure?

 The usual treatment for children who have OSA confirmed by an overnight sleep study is that of removal of the adenoids and tonsils.
-Very rarely, the child may require a Continuous Positive Airway Pressure (CPAP) machine (refer to picture on the right) which blows air through the airways into the lungs during sleep.
+Very rarely, the child may require a Continuous Positive Airway Pressure (CPAP) machine (refer to picture below) which blows air through the airways into the lungs during sleep.

 5. Are there any preventive measures/treatments parents should take note of?